shadowsocks/shadowsocks-go/README.md

 **Please develop on the latest develop branch if you want to send pull request.**

+# What's new
+* Reconstruct this project, finish the job in ss-local and ss-remote
+* Bug fix and stability improvement
+* Redesign the interface for easy extension
+* Add more features for easy monitor of shadowsocks

 # Install

 Download precompiled binarys from the [release page](https://github.com/shadowsocks/shadowsocks-go/releases).
 (All compiled with cgo disabled, except the mac version.)